googleads/googleads-mobile-flutter/packages/firebase_admob/README.md

 ### Widget

-If you plan on using this method on iOS you need to take an extra step by opting-in to the embedded views preview.
-You can do this by adding a boolean property to the app's `ios/Runner/Info.plist` file with the key `io.flutter.embedded_views_preview` and the value `true`.
+If you would like to display an ad as a Flutter `Widget`, you need to take an extra step by opting-in to the embedded views preview.
+On Android, this is already done for you.

+On iOS, you must do this by adding a boolean property to the app's `ios/Runner/Info.plist` file with the key `io.flutter.embedded_views_preview` and the value `true`.
 Your `Info.plist` should look similar to: